-The best way to correct credit reporting errors is to send a written credit dispute letter to the credit bureau.
-The credit bureaus refer to this letter as a Request to Reinvestigate.
+The best way to correct credit reporting errors is to send a written credit dispute letter.
+The credit bureaus, Transunion, Experian and Equifax, refer to this letter as a Request to Reinvestigate.

 What is a credit dispute letter?

-Like the name suggests, a credit dispute letter is a letter you send to the credit bureaus to note errors on your credit report and to ask that the information be corrected, updated or removed.
+Like the name suggests, a credit dispute is a letter you send to the credit bureaus to request errors be corrected, updated or removed.

-The credit report dispute letter should clearly state why you think the listing is inaccurate and provide an explanation of the action you believe the credit bureau should take.
-Your dispute correspondence should include documents that support your claim.
-Copies of dispute correspondence should be kept for your records.
+The credit report dispute letter should clearly state why the listing is inaccurate and the action you want the credit bureau to take.
+Your letter should include documents that support your claim.
+Be sure to keep a copy of the dispute letter you send.

 Your credit report dispute letter checklist:

-- Your name, contact info, account number, social security number and birthdate
+- Your full name, contact info, social security number and birthdate

 - Credit report number and date

-- A copy of your current report with the error clearly marked or highlighted
+- A copy of a current credit report with the error highlighted

-- Any documents that can back up your case, like payment records, correspondence from the creditor or court documents.
-You should mention in the letter that these items are attached.
+- Documents that support your claim, such as payment records, correspondence from the creditor or court documents.
+(Your letter should reference these documents.)

-- Instructions on what you’d like them to do (correct, update or remove the error)
+- State the action you’d like the bureau to take — correct, update or remove the error)

+We recommend that you send your letter by Certified Mail, Return Receipt for proof of the date your letter was received.
 The credit bureaus have 30 days to respond to your written dispute.
-If the bureau responds favorably, your report will be updated and inaccurate information removed.
+If the bureau responds favorably, your report will be updated and the error will be corrected.

-Sometimes, requests may not be honored.
-The credit bureaus may ask for more information, or they may reject your claim.
-If so, you need to send another dispute to the credit bureau restating the problem.
-It may take several disputes to rectify the situation.
-Be sure to keep copies of all letters sent and received from the credit bureaus.
-This paper trail can be useful in evaluating whether there has been a violation to your consumer rights under the Fair Credit Reporting Act.
+Sometimes, the credit bureau may ask for more information, or they may reject your claim.
+If so, you may need to send an second, or possible additional written disputes.
+Be sure to keep a good paper trail that documents the disputes you’ve sent.
+These letters will be valuable in evaluating whether your consumer rights were violated under the Fair Credit Reporting Act.

 Seek Legal Advice from a Qualified Consumer Lawyer

-The attorneys at Flitter Milz have worked with consumers throughout Pennsylvania and New Jersey, suing credit bureaus and credit furnishers that continue to list inaccurate information on credit reports.
-Contact us today for a no-cost consultation to evaluate whether your consumer rights have been violated.
+The attorneys at Flitter Milz have worked with consumers throughout Pennsylvania and New Jersey, and sued the credit bureaus and credit furnishers who have continued to list inaccurate information on credit reports.
+Contact us today for a no-cost consultation.